ABOUT

 Clear Councils Insurance

-BHIB Councils Insurance provides specialist insurance and risk management services to local and parish councils.
+Clear Councils Insurance provides specialist insurance and risk management services to parish and town councils.

-BHIB Councils Insurance is part of BHIB Ltd, one of the UK’s leading independent commercial insurance brokers with a proud history of over 50 years.
-We continue to improve our services as a proud member of the CLEAR Group, delivering bespoke insurance programmes and advice to the public, private and charity sectors and membership organisations.
+Clear Councils Insurance continue to improve our services as a proud member of the CLEAR Group, delivering bespoke insurance programmes and advice to the public, private and charity sectors and membership organisations.

 No two councils are the same.
-That’s why BHIB provide a range of insurance options to protect not only your council’s assets and liabilities but also your clerks, councillors, and volunteers.
-From public liability, employer’s liability, and property damage insurance to the provision of risk management advice and useful templates, BHIB Councils Insurance are on hand to support you.
+That’s why Clear Councils Insurance provides a range of insurance options to protect not only your council’s assets and liabilities but also your clerks, councillors, and volunteers.
+From public liability, employer’s liability, and property damage insurance to providing risk management advice and useful templates, Clear Councils Insurance are on hand to support you.

 Blachere Illumination